 2 MINUTE READ

-But there are other reasons why cold winter weather makes it easier for these viruses to spread and infect as many people as possible, potentially making these next few months the most dangerous time of the year.
+But there are other reasons why cold winter weather makes it easier for these viruses to infect as many people as possible.

-Let’s start off with the flu, since it’s been around and studied for much longer than COVID-19.
-While flu can strike at any time, flu season usually hits its stride in December and peaks in February – typically, the coldest stretch of the year.
+Let’s start with the cold and flu, since they’ve been around and studied for much longer than COVID-19.
+While it can strike at any time, the flu usually hits its stride in December and peaks in February – typically, the coldest stretch of the year.
 The common cold also tends to strike in the chillier months.

-It’s a myth that cold temperatures themselves cause the flu.
+It’s a myth that cold temperatures themselves cause the cold or flu.
 But the viruses that cause these infections thrive in dry, cold conditions.
 What’s more, cold weather changes the way our bodies respond to disease and makes us behave in ways that can increase the risk of infection.

 Viruses like influenza tend to enter through the mouth and nose, but our nasal passages usually have strong defenses against them.
-The cold, however, slows down our ability to clear the mucus in our noses, letting the virus infect the body.
+The cold weather, however, slows down our ability to clear the mucus in our noses, making it easier for viruses to infect our bodies.

 How to reduce your chance of infection

 - Wear a mask.
-Masks are a simple way to shield yourself and others from spreading the virus through respiratory droplets.
+Masks are a simple, effective way to shield yourself and others from spreading viruses through respiratory droplets.

 - Wash your hands regularly.
-Frequent handwashing can protect against many infections, including the flu and COVID-19.
+Frequent handwashing can help protect against many infections, including the flu and common cold.

 - Avoid touching your eyes, nose and mouth.
 Keeping your hands away from your face reduces your risk of germs entering your body.